testground/testground/docs/tests-mvp.md

 #### What is being optimized (min/max, reach)

-- (Minimize) Memory used when performing any of the instructions
+- (Minimize) Memory used when performing each of the instructions
 - (Minimize) Time spent time chewing the files/directories
 - (Minimize) Time spent pinning/unpinning & garbage collection
 - (Minimize) Number of unreferanceable nodes when adding multiple files to MF